Many of the Humanities Collection objects can be viewed online, in our exhibitions, or in exhibition loans to other organisations.

 Researchers, publishers and students should contact the museum in mid-2015 for information on when their requests can be facilitated.

 We appreciate your patience during the move, which will continue through to the end of 2015.

-Guidelines for collection access requests
+Guidelines and application form for collection access requests

 Application form for image access

 Loans to education, cultural or arts organisations will continue where possible, depending on levels of requests and the progress of the relocation project.
 Organisations are encouraged to contact the museum well in advance (12 months or more) to discuss feasibility of loans.